wjsutton/python_charmers/challenges/day_07_tableau_server.md

 ### Day 07: Tableau Server

-Today we’ll be logining on to our Tableau Server to extract data on our users and their groups.
+Today we’ll be logging on to our Tableau Server to extract data on our users and their groups.

 **Task: Pip install tableauserverclient**